loophac/Dungeon-Dusk/README.md

 All changes to the game can be requested via a proper pull request.
 Enjoy!

-All cards are made using the RPG-Cards repo by Crobi found here: https://crobi.github.io/rpg-cards/

 *art used as door, chest and class logos are royalty free images that do not belong to Christian Doucette